 For the Birds Radio Program: Shorebirds

 Laura and her friend Janet had a rewarding time looking at shorebirds.
+(Date confirmed)

 In mid-July, right at the height of summer, one would think birds would take it easy, enjoying the seasonal riches and sitting tight in the catbird’s seat.
 But already, barely days after completing all their breeding responsibilities, some birds have started migrating, and some have even already traveled over a thousand miles from their breeding grounds.
 Many shorebirds nest on the tundra, where birds must fiercely compete for mid-summer’s abundance, and shrikes, jaegers, falcons, hawks, and other predators patrol hungrily, eager to fill not only their own stomachs but their hungry babies.’
 The longer they remain in that fiercely beautiful but inhospitable world, the lower their chances of survival, so they cut out as soon as they possibly can.
 And so right now as we approach the final week of July, migrating shorebirds are already gathering on mudflats and marshes.